Subway Tile: 5 Smart Ways to Add Personality to White Tile

 SUBWAY TILE IS FLEXIBLE

-Subway tiles are a versatile product that can transition into a TON of styles depending on personal tastes, color, layout, grout choice, etc…
+Subway tiles are a versatile product that can transition into tons of styles depending on personal tastes, color, layout, grout choice, etc…

 1. KEEPING IT SIMPLE WITH WHITE 3X6 SUBWAY TILE